superfly/docs/about/support.html.md

 **Who can use this:** Everyone

-**Use this for:** General questions, troubleshooting advice, best practices, and sharing tips with other Fly users.
+**Use this for:** General questions, troubleshooting advice, best practices, and sharing tips with other Fly.io users.

 All customers have access to our active [community forum](https://community.fly.io).
 We're in the forums regularly to help out with customer issues and post new feature announcements.